 This monthly legal alert addresses an IDEA issue and a Section 504 issue.
-First is the summary of a recent federal appellate court decision concerning the IDEA's LRE mandate —B.E.L. v.
+First is the summary of a recent federal appellate court decision concerning the IDEA's LRE mandate --B.E.L. v.
 Hawaii (2018).
 The second is a recently published article reporting the national and state-by-state percentages of "504-only" students.
 Click here to download the update… Continue reading June 2018 Legal Update

 In my interaction with participants at my various presentations around the country, the request for my Sec.
 504 eligibility form has become more and more frequent.
 The form, which may be customized with due acknowledgment, is attached here for your convenience.
 Click here to download the Section 504 Eligibility Form.